archetect/archetect/README.md

 ## Quick Start

-For more in-depth instruction for getting started with Archetect, see the Documentation section below.
+For more in-depth instructions for getting started with Archetect, see the Documentation section below.

 ### Installation